krandon1986/project-2-js-quiz-time/README.md

 This Guess the Location site was deployed on GitHub page.

-- Here are following steps to deploy your site:
+- Here are steps I followed to deploy my site:
     - In your GitHib repository, click the 'setting' tab.
     - Look at the left menu and select 'Pages'
     - In the source section drop-down menu, select the 'Main Branch' and click 'Save'